 - Prepare your lasagna pan (I prefer to use a 13 x 9″ baking pan) by adding a little bit of the meat sauce to the bottom of the pan so that the noodles will not stick.

-- Layer 3 noodles side-by-side in the 13 x 9″ pan, add a nice layer of the meat sauce on top of the noodles, and then add a layer of sliced or shredded mozzarella cheese.
+- Layer 3 noodles side-by-side in the 13 x 9″ pan, add spread a generous amount of ricotta cheese over the noodles.
+Next, add a nice layer of the meat sauce on top, and then add a layer of sliced or shredded mozzarella cheese.

 - Repeat the steps- adding layers of noodles, meat sauce, and cheese until your lasagna reaches the top of the pan.
 As you get to the final layers it will likely be necessary to add four noodles side-by-side across the top, overlapping slightly in order to span the width of the pan.